 ROI vs NPV: Why Do They Matter in B2B Sales?

 When considering a significant investment (like the technology example above), it’s not a question of ROI vs NPV.
-The financial buyer will want a business case analysis (aka ROI analysis) that includes a multi-year view of cash flows (costs and benefits) as well as key financial metrics.
+The financial buyer will want a business case analysis (aka ROI analysis) that includes a multi-year view of cash flows (costs and benefits) in addition to key financial metrics.
 We recommend including the ROI and NPV metrics as well as the payback period, but not internal rate of return (IRR).
 B2B sales representatives will want to allow time for this process, pulling in their ROI analyst or tapping into third-party resources that provide ROI on Demand services.

 In some cases, a financial buyer (CFO) may insist that they need a 12-month ROI.
 While this isn’t technically accurate, what they’re saying is that they want the first-year value to be greater than first-year costs.
 They’re more talking to payback, but it’s probably not worth the argument (let the customer be right, right?).
 In some cases, you can use extended payment terms to achieve this type of short-term goal.

 If you made it this far, you deserve more than a cup of coffee!
 Want to keep learning about financial metrics?
 Check out TCO vs ROI: Which Metric is Best for Making Investment Decisions.
 And, as always, feel free to contact TFP with your ROI related questions.